samjvsutcliffe/ham-shear-box/README.md

-# ham-template
+# ham-shear-box
-Template for projects that run on hamilton
+Project files for running a shear-box test on hamilton